-- an opening in the floor of a projecting gallery or parapet, between the supports or corbels, or in the roof over an entrance, through which hot liquids, heavy stones, etc. could be dropped by the defenders of a fortress
+- a defensive opening in the floor of a projecting gallery or parapet, between supports or corbels, or in the roof over an entrance, through which hot liquids, heavy stones, etc. could be dropped upon attackers, etc.

 - a gallery, parapet, etc. with such openings

-- A row of small corbeled arches used as an ornamental architectural feature.
+- A row of small projecting arches used as an ornamental architectural feature.

 - An opening between corbels that support a projecting parapet; an opening in the floor of a gallery or the roof of a portal, from which missiles can be shot or dropped upon assailants attacking the base of the walls; the construction of such defenses.

 - The act of discharging missiles or pouring burning or melted substances upon assailants through such apertures.